• Skip to main content

 An air fryer works much like a convection oven.
 It involves a heating element and air circulation.
 There is a fan inside of the air fryer that blows around the hot air and allows for better heat distribution and even cooking.

-During the cooking process high temperatures are reached then the air circulation is used for a quick cooking method.
-This is different than a microwave oven which involves “microwaves’ being produced by a magnetron.
+During the cooking process heating coils help get the air fryer to high temperatures are reached then the air circulation is used for a quick cooking method.
+This is different than a microwave oven which involves "microwaves' being produced by a magnetron.

 These "microwaves" inside a microwave oven are what causes aluminum foil to spark up inside.
 Since the air fryer uses a different cooking process that will not happen.